Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Model for Beam Splitter Geometry

-We note that $|i >=|0>_{S}\otimes|0>_{D} \otimes|\mu_{l}>_{l} $ where the subscript $S, D, l$ are used to denote the initial states of superconductor, quantum dots and leads respectively.
-The states $|f >=|LL >, | f^{\prime} >= |DD>$ denotes the final states of leads and quantum dots respectively which are due to arrival of electrons from superconductor and hence represents a state with higher number of electrons and can be written as,
+In arriving at the above form of the tunneling amplitude we have considered the fact that $|T_{SD}| < |T_{Dl}|$ and while the electron can come and go from the dot to lead many times, there is no possibility of an electron to go back from quantum dot to superconductor~\cite{daniel}.
+We note that $|i \rangle=|0\rangle_{S}\otimes|0\rangle_{D} \otimes|\mu_{l}\rangle_{l} $ where the subscript $S, D, l$ are used to denote the initial states of superconductor, quantum dots and leads respectively.
+The states $|f \rangle=|LL \rangle, | f^{\prime} \rangle= |DD\rangle$ denotes the final states of leads and quantum dots respectively which are due to arrival of electrons from superconductor and hence represents a state with higher number of electrons and can be written as,